 CLXXXIII.
 The erect posture does not imply a perfect absence of motion.
-It is, on the contrary, accompanied by a staggering which is the more marked in proportion as the person has less strength and vigour.
-These perpetual oscillations, though but slightly distinct in a man who stands upright, depend on the incapacity of the extensors to keep up a constant state of contraction, so that they become relaxed for a short time, and the intervals of rest in the extensors are frequent, in proportion to the weaker state of the subject.
+It is, on the contrary, accompanied by a staggering, which is the more marked in proportion as the person has less strength and vigour.
+These perpetual oscillations, though but slightly distinct, in a man who stands upright, depend on the incapacity of the extensors to keep up a constant state of contraction, so that they become relaxed for a short time, and the intervals of rest in the extensors are frequent, in proportion to the weaker state of the subject.

 Some physiologists have given a very inaccurate idea of standing, by making that attitude depend on a general effort of the muscles; the extensors only, are truly active.
 The flexors, far from assisting, tend, on the contrary, to disturb the relation between the bones, necessary to render that state permanent.
-This explains, why standing is so much more fatiguing than walking, in which the extensors and flexors of the limbs are in alternate action and rest.
+This explains, why standing is so much more fatiguing than walking, in which, the extensors and flexors of the limbs, are in alternate action and rest.

-It may be said, nevertheless, that to give the greater firmness to the attitude, we sometimes contract, in a moderate degree, the flexors themselves; then, that great part of the real force of the muscles, which acts according to the direction of the levers which they are to set in motion (CLXV.) and which is completely lost in the different motions which they produce, is usefully employed in drawing together the articular extremities; in keeping their surfaces firmly applied to each other, and in maintaining their exact super-position which is necessary to the erect posture of the body.
+It may be said, nevertheless, that to give the greater firmness to the attitude, we sometimes contract, in a moderate degree, the flexors themselves; then, that great part of the real force of the muscles, which acts according to the direction of the levers which they are to set in motion (CLXV.) and which is completely lost in the different motions which they produce, is usefully employed in drawing together the articular extremities, in keeping their surfaces firmly applied to each other, and in maintaining their exact superposition which is necessary to the erect posture of the body.
 No one that I know of, had taken notice of this employment of the greater portion of our muscular power, which was thought completely lost by the unfavourable arrangement of our organs of motion.
-The line, according to which all the parts of the body bear on the plane which supports them, has much more tendency to fall forwards than backwards; and falls forward are the most common and the easiest.
+The line, according to which all the parts of the body bear on the plane which supports them, has much more tendency to fall forwards than backwards ; and falls forward are the most common and the easiest.
 Thus, nature has directed, in the same direction, the motion of the hands, which we carry forward to break the force of our falls, to prevent too violent shocks, and to lessen their effect.
 At the same time, she has provided means of protection towards the sides which the hands could not guard.
-She has given more thickness to the back part of the skull; the skin which covers the neck and back, is much denser than that which covers the fore part of the body.
-The scapula, in addition to the ribs, protects the posterior part of the chest.
-The spinal column lies along the whole length of the back; the bones of the pelvis have their whole breadth turned backward.